 How do I contact HMRC by telephone?

-HMRC's main helpline numbers are listed on GOV.UK.
-Most have a speech recognition system in place that interprets what you say in order to channel you to the appropriate help.
+Most of the helplines have a speech recognition system in place that interprets what you say in order to channel you to the appropriate help.
 Before they can deal with your enquiry, either the speech recognition system or an adviser will carry out a security check to confirm you are who you say you are.

-Be aware of any HMRC phone numbers that you find on the internet – these could belong to expensive call forwarding services as described in LITRG’s news article Misleading HMRC phone number – are you due a refund?.
+⚠️Beware of any HMRC phone numbers that you find on the internet on websites other than GOV.UK.
+These could belong to expensive call forwarding services as described in LITRG’s news article Misleading HMRC phone number – are you due a refund?
 Although these services are now under greater regulation as we describe in our news piece: Help stamp out expensive call connection services, you should still remain vigilant.

 Before phoning HMRC, we recommend that you:

-- Check with your service provider how much your call will cost – the majority of HMRC helplines are 0300 or 0345 numbers (you will pay the same amount as a landline call to a 01 or 02 number and the price is the same for calls from mobiles.
-0300 and 0345 numbers are generally included in any discount schemes or inclusive call minutes that taxpayers may have with landline or mobile phone operators).
+- Check with your service provider how much your call will cost – the majority of HMRC helplines begin with 03.
+This means that you will pay the same amount as a landline call to a 01 or 02 number and the price is the same for calls from mobiles.
+Such numbers are generally included in any discount schemes or inclusive call minutes that you may have with landline or mobile phone operators.

 - Think about a few words that best describe your question or query.
 This will help ensure you get through the speech recognition system and to the right person as quickly as possible.
 Have an alternative ready just in case the system does not pick up your first attempt.
 For example, ‘SMP’ or ‘Maternity pay’ is sufficient.
 There is no need to say, ‘I am calling to query my entitlement to statutory maternity pay’.